A 2Cat-inspired model structure for double categories: Model structure for double categories

 Our strategy is then to construct a path object $\cp\AA$ for a double category $\AA$ together with double functors $W$ and $P$ factorizing the diagonal morphism $\AA\to \AA\times \AA$, such that their images under $(\bfH,\cv)$ give a weak equivalence and a fibration in $\TwoCat\times \TwoCat$ respectively.

 \begin{defn} Let $\AA$ be a double category.
-We define a \textbf{path object} for $\AA$ as the double category $\cp\AA\coloneqq [\bbH\Eadj,\AA]_\ps$, where $\Eadj$ is the $2$-category containing an adjoint equivalence.
+We define a \textbf{path object} for $\AA$ as the double category $\cp\AA\coloneqq [\bbH\Eadj,\AA]_\ps$, where the $2$-category $\Eadj$ is the free-living adjoint equivalence.
 It comes with a factorization of the diagonal double functor

 where $W$ is the double functor $\AA\cong [\mathbbm 1,\AA]_\ps\to [\bbH \Eadj,\AA]_\ps=\cp\AA$ induced by the unique map $\bbH \Eadj\to \mathbbm 1$ and $P$ is the double functor $\cp\AA=[\bbH \Eadj,\AA]_\ps\to [\mathbbm 1 \sqcup \mathbbm 1,\AA]_\ps\cong \AA\times \AA$ induced by the inclusion $\mathbbm 1\sqcup \mathbbm 1\to \bbH\Eadj$ at the two endpoints.
 Note that, since the composite $\mathbbm 1\sqcup \mathbbm 1\to \bbH\Eadj\to \mathbbm 1$ is the unique map, the composite $PW$ is the diagonal double functor $\AA\to\AA\times\AA$. \end{defn}